CLARIAH/wp6-missieven/README.md

 Text-Fabric
 --------------------------------------

-The CLARIAH WP6 people kindly provided me with the TEI version of the corpus.
+The CLARIAH WP6 people kindly provided me with a TEI version of the corpus.

 From there I made a conversion [trimTei.py](https://github.com/Dans-labs/clariah-gm/blob/master/programs/trimTei.py) to simplified pseudo TEI, leaving out all bits that do not end up in the final dataset, and reorganizing some material to facilitate the conversion to TF.

+However, this TEI version contains many inaccuracies.
+There are many instances of miscategorized material: page headers and footers end up in body text and vice versa;
+editorial notes and footnotes are not always properly detected; dozens of letters have not been separated;
+metadata is often incoorect.

+In order to produce a quality dataset, I needed to do something about it: checks and corrections.
+In particular, all metadata has been freshly distilled from the letter headings, an in case of doubt the online images of the missives have been inspected.

 Then I used the
 [walker module from TF](https://annotation.github.io/text-fabric/convert/walker.html#gsc.tab=0)